CristianoWinter10/1Valet-Challenge/README.md

-This project will be keep improving...
+This project will keep being improved...

 # 1Valet-Challenge
 A  Mobile Application Version that consumes a mock of data devices